AmirSedaghaati/cadd-fastapi-service/README.md

 nothing is removed from the response.
 Rule of Five thresholds are currently fixed, not configurable per request.

-### POST /parse-docking-results
+### POST /parse-docking-results *(planned — not yet implemented)*
-Accepts AutoDock Vina output as JSON.
-Parses binding affinities.
-Applies a configurable hit threshold.
-Returns ranked hits with pass/fail flags as structured JSON ready for database insertion or downstream reporting.
+Will accept AutoDock Vina output as JSON, parse binding affinities, apply a configurable hit threshold, and return ranked hits as structured JSON.
+See Project Status below for current progress.

 ---